-GIS protocols have been established for uploading and displaying on-going fire perimeters to the AICC ArcIMS site.
+Fire Location (Origins) points are entered and edited through the CAD systems.
+GIS protocols have been established for submitting on-going fire perimeters to AICC.
 Once approved, these AICC perimeters should be considered the definitive perimeter source for an incident.
 IMTs, Protecting Agencies, and Jurisdictional Agencies must collaborate to ensure the integrity of perimeter data.

 It is the responsibility of the Protecting Agency to ensure that periodic fire perimeter data is submitted for all ongoing fires ten (10) acres or greater.
-Jurisdictional and Protection Agencies will negotiate timelines for fire surveillance updates and perimeter maps submissions.
+Jurisdictional and Protecting Agencies will negotiate timelines for fire surveillance updates and perimeter maps submissions.

 Final fire perimeters submitted with the final fire reports are added to the GIS Fire History dataset.
 A consolidated statewide fire history dataset is available annually in April from AFS.

-Revised incident perimeters may be submitted at any time in order to ensure that historical datasets include the most accurate data available.
-In order for the data to be included in the current year's historical dataset they must be submitted to the AFS GIS shop prior to March 1.

-The protocols including points of contact for user names and passwords are available at https://fire.ak.blm.gov/administration/awfcg_committees.php.
-The latest versions of perimeters provided to AFS and the Fire History file are displayed and are available to download at https://fire.ak.blm.gov/predsvcs/maps.php.
+Incident perimeter updates may be submitted at any time in order to ensure that historical datasets include the most accurate data available.
+In order for the data to be included in the current year's historical dataset, they must be submitted to AFS GIS prior to March 1.
+The protocols for submitting fire perimeters, including points of contact for user names and passwords are available in Appendix C of the Alaska Agency Administrator's Guide (https://fire.ak.blm.gov/administration/aaguide.php).